 But hold on - all these new releases and features will be code changes, yea?
 Those changes will process sensitive data, be subject to regulations, run on new configurations, and more - don’t we need to make sure they’re secure?
-Certainly regulations such as GDPR and PCI DSS agree they should be secure - see our blog on [Quick and Agile security testing, as needed for compliance].
+Certainly regulations such as GDPR and PCI DSS agree they should be secure - see our blog on "Security Testing as agile as you are".

 However, as stated above, we don’t have enough security folks, and even if we did, it’s likely they wouldn’t have the time to run all those manual security checks for each of these releases?